Comey to testify that Trump sought 'loyalty,' asked to lift Russia 'cloud'

 The seven-page document, however, began with a piece of good news for the president -- confirming his past claims that Comey assured Trump "we were not investigating him personally."
 Comey first gave the assurance during their first meeting at Trump Tower on Jan.
 6, during a discussion about a salacious and widely contested anti-Trump dossier, and reiterated the statement in subsequent conversations.

+Republican National Committee Chairwoman Ronna Romney McDaniel highlighted those passages, tweeting Wednesday, “Comey’s testimony reconfirmed what @POTUS has been saying all along: The President was never under investigation.”

-Comey said he and the president later dined on Jan.
+Comey went on to say he and the president later dined on Jan.
 27 at the White House.
 This is when the conversation allegedly turned to "loyalty."
 He said Trump asked whether he wanted to stay on at the FBI, but after he made clear he was not on anyone's side politically, Trump pressed him on loyalty.

 "I didn't move, speak, or change my facial expression in any way during the awkward silence that followed," Comey said in the statement.